The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: Abstract

 \section{Abstract}

-The rapid proliferation of Vision-Language Models (VLMs) is widely celebrated as the dawn of unified multimodal knowledge discovery but its foundation operates on a dangerous, unquestioned axiom: that current VLMs faithfully synthesise multimodal data.
-We argue they do not.
-Instead, a profound crisis of trustworthiness underlies the dominant Vision Encoder-Projector-LLM paradigm.
+The rapid proliferation of Vision-Language Models (VLMs) is often framed as enabling unified multimodal knowledge discovery but rests on an under-examined assumption: that current VLMs faithfully synthesise multimodal data.
+We argue they often do not, and this gap reflects a trustworthiness problem in the dominant Vision Encoder-Projector-LLM paradigm.
 Rather than extracting grounded knowledge from visual inputs, state-of-the-art models frequently exhibit functional blindness, i.e., exploiting strong language priors to bypass severe visual representation bottlenecks.
-In this work, we challenge the conventional methodology of multimodal evaluation, which relies on data ablation or new dataset creation and therefore fatally conflates dataset biases with architectural incapacity.
-We propose a radical, information-theoretic departure: the \textit{Modality Translation Protocol}, designed to quantifiably unmask the \textit{Expense of Seeing}.
+In this work, we challenge the conventional methodology of multimodal evaluation, which relies on data ablation or new dataset creation and therefore conflates dataset biases with architectural incapacity.
+We propose an information-theoretic departure: the \textit{Modality Translation Protocol}, designed to quantify what we call the \textit{Expense of Seeing}.
 By translating semantic payloads rather than ablating them, we formulate three novel metrics—the Toll ($ToS$), Curse ($CoS$), and Fallacy ($FoS$) of Seeing—culminating in the \textit{Semantic Sufficiency Criterion (SSC)}.
-Furthermore, we posit a provocative \textit{Divergence Law of Multimodal Scaling}, hypothesising that as the underlying language engines scale to unprecedented reasoning capabilities, the mathematical penalty of the visual knowledge bottleneck paradoxically increases.
-We challenge the KDD community to abandon the illusory pursuit of ``multimodal gain''.
-By elevating the SSC from a passive diagnostic constraint to an active architectural blueprint, we provide the rigorous, trustworthy foundation required to force the next generation of AI systems to truly \textit{see} the data, achieving true multimodal reasoning.
+Furthermore, we hypothesise a \textit{Divergence Law of Multimodal Scaling}: as the underlying language engines scale to unprecedented reasoning capabilities, the penalty of the visual knowledge bottleneck may increase rather than diminish.
+We argue the community should move beyond ``multimodal gain'' as a primary evaluation target.
+By elevating the SSC from a passive diagnostic constraint to an active architectural blueprint, we provide a foundation for guiding the next generation of AI systems toward genuine multimodal reasoning.

 \ccsdesc[300]{Computing methodologies~Knowledge representation and reasoning}

 \keywords{Trustworthy AI, Modern AI, Foundations of Knowledge Representation, Decoding Multimodal Decision-making}